 Available at Amazon.com.

 For Chester Monday, Gwen Stone and their fellow college students, publishing OMNIBUS Magazine is a fun way to showcase local talent.
-Brandy's story "Endangered Species" is a welcome addition to the old-fashioned, Xeroxed-and-stapled fanzine, but her insistence the story is true puzzles them.
+The wild story "Endangered Species" is a welcome addition to the old-fashioned, Xeroxed-and-stapled fanzine, but the author's insistence the story is true puzzles them.

 Yet people across the country send in similar bizarre stories.
 A woman encounters werewolves and a were-bear.
 A man sees a car full of nattily-dressed gentlemen with the heads of collies and German shepherds.
 A yellowing pulp magazine tells of a hidden civilization that pits people, beasts, monsters and human beings transformed into animals against one another.
 A group of psychics channel a message from the Cronati, the ancient civilization behind the legends of Atlantis, Lemuria, the Illuminati and the Bermuda Triangle.
 A New England correspondent discovers that the Roanoke colony was dragged off to the Bermuda Triangle by these self-same Cronati.